Francisca-Heii/online-store-app/README.md

 * Offer fast, free delivery and excellent customer service to our customers.

 ### ClIENT STORIES
 #### As a casual/new visitor to the website, I want to:
 1. Visit **Supreme Furnitures website** so that I can view what they have in stock.
 2. Access the website from any device, so that I can view the website on desktop, mobile, or tablet.
-3. Navigate the site without having to register an account so that I can browse through the site.
+3. Navigate the site **without having to register an account** so that I can browse through the site.
 4. Navigate easily through the website so that I can find everything easily.
-5. See different categories on the navigation menu so that I can have an idea of what type of products are sold.
+5. See **different categories** on the navigation menu so that I can have an idea of what type of products are sold.
-6. See some information about delivery, quality status, and checkout so that I can be aware as I navigate the site.
+6. See some information **about delivery, quality status, and checkout** so that I can be aware as I navigate the site.
-7. Search for a product by name or description to quickly see if it is available.
+7. Search for a product by **name or description** to quickly see if it is available.
-8. See the total of my bag at any time to avoid spending much and keep updated.
+8. See the **total of my bag** at any time to avoid spending much and keep updated.
-9. Easily sort and filter the available products across all/specific categories, identifying the best rated, best priced, and alphabetically sorted.
+9. **Easily sort and filter** the available products across all/specific categories, identifying the best rated, best priced, and alphabetically sorted.
 10. Easily access a specific category of available products, so that I can quickly find what I am looking for.
-11. See slide show images so that I can stay longer and explore the site.
+11. See **slide show images** so that I can stay longer and explore the site.
 12. See **shop living, shop dining, shop bedroom, and shop accessories** displayed in cards, so that I can easily navigate to a certain category.
-13. View items in my bag, adjust or delete the number of items so that they can fit my budget.
+13. **View items in my bag, adjust or delete** the number of items so that they can fit my budget.
 14. Know more about the company, find the **review us, register now and discount code buttons** so that I can register if I am interested.
 15. View more information on a particular piece of furniture so that I can know more about the product.
-16. Revisit my shopping bag so that I can continue shopping or proceed to checkout.
+16. Revisit my shopping bag so that I can **continue shopping or proceed to checkout.**
-17. Make a simple secure payment on the site and hassle-free, so that I can feel confident that my card details are safe.
+17. Make a **simple secure payment** on the site and hassle-free, so that I can feel confident that my card details are safe.
-18. Receive a confirmation email with information about my order so that I can view my order details again.
+18. Receive a **confirmation email** with information about my order so that I can view my order details again.
 19. Contact the site owner/administrator via a form, so that I can inquire about any questions or issues I may have.
-20. Register an account if I want to come back at a later date.
+20. **Register an account** if I want to come back at a later date.
 21. Leave a review so that I can give my feedback and help other customers.
 22. Read reviews from previous customers so that I can know what to expect.
 23. See the contact information or social media links so that I can follow the site owner and get a feel for the credibility of the site.

 #### As a registered user, I want to:

-1. Easily log in so that I can access my account.
+1. **Easily login** so that I can access my account.
 2. View my previous history of furniture bought and other information when I am logged in.
-3. Log out easily, so that I can keep my account private if I am not using my personal device, for example using a work device.
+3. Log out easily, so that I can **keep my account private** if I am not using my personal device, for example using a work device.
-4. Update my personal details so that I can save new changes, for example, change of address or phone number.
+4. Update my personal details so that I can **save new changes,** for example, change of address or phone number.
-5. Recover my password easily so that I can access my account in case I forget my password.
+5. **Recover my password** easily so that I can access my account in case I forget my password.
-6. Create, update or delete my personal information so that I can have up-to-date information.
+6. **Create, update or delete** my personal information so that I can have up-to-date information.

 #### Site owner, I want to be able to:
 1. Add new items to the store easily so that customers can find something to buy.
-2. Edit and update existing products to change pricing, description images, and other criteria.
+2. **Edit and update** existing products to change pricing, description images, and other criteria.
 3. Add and edit discount codes so that customers can register in order to enjoy massive discount offers.
+---
 ### DESIGN
 ##### Colour Scheme
-The color scheme chosen looks cool, calm, and engaging.
-Since the site mainly consists of bright images, I thought sticking to various shades of green and additional yellow, and violet-cool would look nice together.
+The color scheme chosen **looks cool, calm, and engaging.** Since the site mainly consists of bright images, I thought keeping the **buttons, navigation bar and text** to various shades of green, yellow and violet-cool would look nice together since the background color of the site is white.
 <p><img width="150" height="220" src="documentation/readme-images/250d63.png">
 <img width="150" height="220" src="documentation/readme-images/00954d.png">
 <img width="150" height="220" src="documentation/readme-images/250d63.png">